 Go Native for a Beautiful, Biodiverse, Beneficial Landscape

 Conservation landscaping can help protect air and water, manage stormwater, conserve energy, and provide a more beautiful, healthier human environment.
 By using native plants and low-input designs, you’ll reduce water, pesticide and fertilizer use, and save time compared to maintaining a lawn.

-Native plants are a vital element in your conservation landscape — they’ve adapted to the local climate, need little fertilizing, and are typically more drought-tolerant and pest-resistant than introduced varieties.
+Native plants are a vital element in your conservation landscape — they’ve adapted to the local climate, and are typically more drought-tolerant and pest-resistant than introduced varieties.
 Many are also important food and shelter sources for birds and beneficial insects including honeybees, ladybugs and butterflies.

 Did you know that the Kousa dogwood from China planted in the mid-Atlantic region supports no insect herbivores, while the native flowering dogwood (Cornus florida) supports 117 species of moths and butterflies?